justinwlin/Runpod-Tips-and-Tricks/SpeedTest/README.md

 If the speed is really slow on one of the sources you can use flags to skip that source and test the other sources.
 I do recommend at minimum test the speed-test-cli and a couple of the other download file sources.

+The test actually **will max out downloads at 5 minutes though and still capture information** so there is no need to skip it if you just wait for 5 minutes, but it is jus tan option.

 ## Options
 No flag provided will auto run the whole script
 ```